 If you file for bankruptcy, you can also file for an automatic stay as part of your bankruptcy paperwork that will prevent creditors from calling you, mailing you, or collecting payments during your bankruptcy period.
 This includes stopping collections for utilities while you’re in the process of finalizing your bankruptcy.

 When you file the bankruptcy petition, your automatic stay is immediately put into place.
 This means that most collectors must cease all collection attempts.
-If you are behind on your utility bills and the utility company is threatening to shut off your power, water, or telephone services, the automatic stay will stop the disconnect for at least 20 days.
+If you are behind on your utility bills and your utility provider is threatening to shut off your power, water, or telephone services, the automatic stay will stop the disconnect for at least 20 days.

 This gives you time to pay your utility bills while you are working out your bankruptcy case.
 If your utilities are disconnected or you are still being contacted about them during the 20 day period, your attorney may be able to help you.